webpack/webpack.js.org/src/content/api/loaders.md

 Extracts given loader options.
 Optionally, accepts JSON schema as an argument.

-T> since webpack 5, `this.getOptions` is available in loader context.
+T> Since webpack 5, `this.getOptions` is available in loader context.
 It substitutes `getOptions` method from [loader-utils](https://github.com/webpack/loader-utils#getoptions).

 ### `this.callback`